Clemapfel/mousetrap/docs/04_widgets.md

 ## CenterBox

-\a{CenterBox} is a container that has exactly three children, situated around a centered child. `CenterBox` prioritizes keeping this child centered at all costs, making it an better choice for a layout where this is desired than other containers.
+\a{CenterBox} is a container that has exactly three children, situated around a centered child. `CenterBox` prioritizes keeping the designated center child centered at all costs, making it a better choice for a layout where symmetry is desired.

-We use `CenterBox::set_start_child`, `CenterBox::set_center_child` and `CenterBox::set_end_child` to choose the corresponding child widget.
+We use `CenterBox::set_start_child`, `CenterBox::set_center_child`, and `CenterBox::set_end_child` to choose the corresponding child widget.

 ```cpp
 auto center_box = CenterBox(Orientation::HORIZONTAL);